 Converting Calories to Nectar Consumption

 Knowing hummingbirds consume mainly nectar and insects, we can convert those calorie numbers to dietary amounts.
-Nectar provides roughly 0.8 calories per gram, so our 5-gram Anna’s would need around 945 grams or 33 ounces of nectar daily.
-Our active Alaska Calliope might need a whopping 2,448 grams or 85 ounces!
+Nectar provides roughly 0.8 calories per gram, so a 5-gram Anna’s would need around 945 grams or 33 ounces of nectar daily.
+An active Alaska Calliope might need a whopping 2,448 grams or 85 ounces!

 To fuel these needs, hummingbirds make lots of feeding visits – between 1,000 and 2,000 flowers per day!
-Our Anna’s could get her 33 ounces by visiting a feeder or flowers 250 times.
-Our little Calliope might need over 800 feedings daily to get enough nectar.
+An Anna hummingbird could get her 33 ounces by visiting a feeder or flowers 250 times.
+A little Calliope might need over 800 feedings daily to get enough nectar.
 That’s one busy bird!

 Factors Influencing Nectar Intake